deadlyvipers/dojo_rules/introduction.md

 Hi, it's me, natkam.
+I like Git Code School path.
 Nice to meet you.